web-infra-dev/modern.js/website/builder/src/en/plugins/plugin-swc.md

 }
 ```

-`swc.env.targets` option is no need to specify manually, as plugin will read appropraite `browserslist` in your project.
+`env.targets` option is no need to specify manually, as plugin will read appropraite `browserslist` in your project.

-We recommended to not set `swc.module` yourself, because if you leave this option undefined, we actually can automatic detect correct module type for each file, howevery if you set it yourself, we will use your option for sure, but here comes trouble, if you set it to `esm`, every `cjs` module will be transformed to `esm`, and that may cause some errors.
+We recommended to not set `module` yourself, because if you leave this option undefined, we actually can automatic detect correct module type for each file, howevery if you set it yourself, we will use your option for sure, but here comes trouble, if you set it to `esm`, every `cjs` module will be transformed to `esm`, and that may cause some errors.
 And if you set it to `cjs`, then all code is `cjs`, so you will miss `treeshake` optimization that `Bundler` can provide for you.

-`SWC` minification options is the same with `terser`, you can set minify options in `swc.jsc.minify`
+`SWC` minification options is the same with `terser`, you can set manually set minify options in `jsc.minify`.
+Note that you don't need to set `minify: true` to enable minification, we do minification in chunk optimize phase, and will just pass `jsc.minify` as minify option to invoke minify API exposed by `Rust` binding, so `minify: false or true` is ignored and unnecessary.

-#### `minify.compress`
+#### `jsc.minify.compress`

 - type: [terser compress option](https://terser.org/docs/api-reference.html#compress-options)
 - default: {}

-#### `minify.mangle`
+#### `jsc.minify.mangle`

 - type: [terser mangle option](https://terser.org/docs/api-reference.html#mangle-options)
 - default: true